Accessibility Evaluation

 Outcome: Failed

-Findings: The contrast of the label of input fields on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… is too low.
+Findings: The contrast of the label of input fields on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future is too low.
 For example, the text 'What do you think of this article?'.
 The contrast ratio of this text (HEX #9999C3) on the white background is 2,7:1, where it should be at least 4,5:1.

-This contrast problem also occurs on other pages, for example on colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and colour-of-money.co.uk/blog-alert.
+This contrast problem also occurs on other pages, for example on https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and https://colour-of-money.co.uk/blog-alert.

-When people hover with the mouse pointer on the text 'This is a key focus for Triodos as we make progress towards being a net-zero bank by 2035.”' on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, the colour of this text changes to blue (HEX #0096ff).
+When people hover with the mouse pointer on the text 'This is a key focus for Triodos as we make progress towards being a net-zero bank by 2035.”' on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, the colour of this text changes to blue (HEX #0096ff).
 The contrast of this blue colour on the white background is too low.
 The contrast ratio is 3:1, where it should be at least 4,5:1.

-When texts are placed in front of images, such as on page colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022, these texts may have low contrast with the background.
+When texts are placed in front of images, such as on page https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022, these texts may have low contrast with the background.
 For example, the text 'Q & A with Chris Packman' contains white text on a white background.
 The contrast ratio here is 1.4:1, which should be at least 4.5:1 throughout the entire text.
 Make sure the text has sufficient contrast against the background in all places.

 Text placed in front of images, causing it to have low contrast, can be found on multiple pages;